smetj/smetj.net/content/anything-to-mqtt.rst

 Final thoughts
 --------------

-While this Wishbone setup as such does not have much practical use, I hope to have demonstrated its flexibility and what kind of solutions can be built with it.
+While this setup as such does not have much practical use, I hope to have demonstrated flexibility of the Wishbone framework and what kind of solutions can be built with it.
 More input (and other) modules are available on `Github`_ offering more combinations and possibilities which might suit your specific needs.

 .. _documentation: http://wishbone.readthedocs.org/en/latest/installation.html
 .. _Github: https://github.com/smetj/wishboneModules